lbw798/collegiate-combat/README.md

 ## Installation

-Download all of the files from this repository
+Download the files from this repository

 ## Usage